chickenlj/start-web-framework/web-framework/java/springai/src/code/README.md

 ## Requirements

 - Java 17+
-- OpenAI API key in `OPENAI_API_KEY` environment variable
+- Dashscope API key in `AI_DASHSCOPE_API_KEY` environment variable

 ## Running

 Run the app by running `Application.java` in your IDE or `mvn` in the command line.

-Add to the POM the Spring AI Open AI boot starter:
+Add to the POM the Spring AI Alibaba boot starter:

 ```xml
 <dependency>